 - Mr Cameron Mann, Designated Safeguarding Lead

-- Mrs Kate Langford & Mrs Alison Longley, Governors with responsibility for safeguarding
+- Mrs Alison Longley, Governor with responsibility for safeguarding

 Alternatively, if you are concerned that a child may be at risk or that you are struggling looking after your child please phone Somerset Direct, 0300 123 2224, who will be able to talk through your concerns with you.

 All visitors to the school should report in the first instance to the school office and to sign in.
 They are expected to read and comply with the school’s safeguarding requirements.